If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Using Food Grade Items

-You may also use food grade plastic bottles but not all are free from chemicals.
+You may also use food-grade plastic bottles but not all are free from chemicals.
 A clear understanding of what food safe and food grade really means will come in handy at this point.
-Any food grade plastic can be defined as food safe plastic.
+Any food-grade plastic can be defined as food-safe plastic.
 That means it is plastic that is ideal for consumable food or drinks.
-The resin identification code (also referred to as recycling number) can help ascertain whether what you are buying is food safe or not.
+The resin identification code (also referred to as the recycling number) can help ascertain whether what you are buying is food safe or not.
 This is represented by a triangle or arrows that surround numbers that range from 1 to 7.
-Any food grade plastic is represented by numbers 1 through to 7.
-Some of the main characteristics of food grade plastics include: their superior dimensional stability, an excellent resistance to wear, and their high flexural modulus and strength.
+Any food-grade plastic is represented by numbers 1 through 7.
+Some of the main characteristics of food-grade plastics include their superior dimensional stability, excellent resistance to wear, and high flexural modulus and strength.

 Checking for Moisture